KarpovichAlexandr220174/Laboratory-2.Karpovich/README.md

 # Laboratory-2.Karpovich
 ArrayListStack, LinkedListStack, ArrayListQueue, LinkedListQueue

-ArrayListStack:
+Stack Implementations:
-This Java class implements the ListForStack interface and provides a stack implementation using an ArrayList.
+These Java classes implement the ListForStack interface and provide a stack implementation using an ArrayList and LinkedList.
-The class is iterable, and the iterator is implemented using the ArrayList iterator.
+The classes are iterable, and the iterator is implemented using the ArrayList and LinkedList iterator.

-The ArrayListStack class has the following methods:
+The classes have the following methods:

     push(T element): adds an element to the stack. pop(): removes and returns the top element from the stack.